- 13 Haunted Places in Salem MA + Haunted Hotels to Book (2024) - December 31, 2023

+If you ask where to see moose in Maine, there are plenty of places where you are likely to see them either by or on the road!
 Always use caution while driving in Maine and be on the lookout for moose and all wildlife.
-It is a possibility that you might see a moose either off in the distance or perhaps even making its way across the road ahead of you anywhere in the state, but you are very likely to spot a moose while driving in one of these regions below!
+It is a possibility that you might see a moose either off in the distance or perhaps even making its way across the road ahead of you anywhere in the state, but you are very likely to spot a moose while driving in one of these regions below.

 US Route 201 is referred to as Old Canada Road Scenic Byway or “Moose Alley,” and is the perfect moose habitat because it is surrounded by lakes, rivers, ponds, and wetlands.
-Keep your eyes peeled for both the beautiful scenery and the occasional moose that may be grazing on the side of the road!
+Keep your eyes peeled for both the beautiful scenery and the occasional Maine moose that may be grazing on the side of the road!

 Aroostook County is one of the best regions in Maine to spot moose.
 US Route 11 between Ashland and Patten is known for both its spectacular views of Mount Katahdin and the likelihood that you will see at least one moose alongside the road during your drive.

 Other Aroostook County drives known for their moose sightings are US Route 161 Caribou to Fort Kent, and US Route 1 Caribou to Van Buren, where it is said that not only are you likely to see a moose, chances are you will see at least 2!

 Rangeley Lakes Region is home to 6 large lakes, so there is lots of moose activity here!
 Some of the most oft-cited routes to see moose are Route 4 between Phillips and Rangeley, and Route 16 Rangeley to Stratton, but there is an entire list of Rangeley Lakes Region routes that are known for their moose sightings if you’d like some more options.

-There are plenty of opportunities to see moose in Maine; wherever you go, have fun on your moose search!
+There are plenty of opportunities to see moose in Maine; wherever you go, have fun looking for Maine moose!

 Read these next: